Argon compounds: Fullerene solvates

-Solid buckminsterfullerene has small spaces between the C_{60} balls.
-Under 200 MPa pressure and 200 °C heat for 12 hours, argon can be intercalated into the solid to form crystalline Ar_{1}C_{60}.
+Solid buckminsterfullerene has small spaces between the C60 balls.
+Under 200 MPa pressure and 200 C heat for 12 hours, argon can be intercalated into the solid to form crystalline Ar1C60.
 Once this cools down it is stable at standard conditions for months.
 Argon atoms occupy octahedral interstitial sites.
-The crystalline lattice size is almost unchanged at room temperature, but is slightly larger than pure C_{60} below 265 K. However argon does stop the buckyballs spinning below 250 K, a lower temperature than in pure C_{60}.
+The crystalline lattice size is almost unchanged at room temperature, but is slightly larger than pure C60 below 265 K. However argon does stop the buckyballs spinning below 250 K, a lower temperature than in pure C60.

-Solid C_{70} fullerene will also absorb argon under pressure of 200 MPa and at a temperature of 200 °C. C_{70}·Ar has argon in octahedral sites and has the rock salt structure, with cubic crystals in which the lattice parameter is 15.001 Å. This compares to the pure C_{70} lattice parameter of 14.964 Å, so the argon forces the crystals to expand slightly.
-The C_{70} ellipsoidal balls rotate freely in the solid, they are not locked into position by extra argon atoms filling the holes.
-Argon gradually escapes over a couple of days when the solid is stored at standard conditions, so that C_{70}·Ar is less stable than C_{60}·Ar.
+Solid link=C70 fullerene|C70 fullerene will also absorb argon under pressure of 200 MPa and at a temperature of 200 C. C70*Ar has argon in octahedral sites and has the rock salt structure, with cubic crystals in which the lattice parameter is 15.001 Å. This compares to the pure C70 lattice parameter of 14.964 Å, so the argon forces the crystals to expand slightly.
+The C70 ellipsoidal balls rotate freely in the solid, they are not locked into position by extra argon atoms filling the holes.
+Argon gradually escapes over a couple of days when the solid is stored at standard conditions, so that C70*Ar is less stable than C60*Ar.
 This is likely to be due to the shape and internal rotation allowing channels through which Ar atoms can move.

 When fullerenes are dissolved and crystallized from toluene, solids may form with toluene included as part of the crystal.
 However, if this crystallization is performed under a high pressure argon atmosphere, toluene is not included, being replaced by argon.
 The argon is then removed from the resultant crystal by heating to produce unsolvated solid fullerene.

 Clathrate

-Argon forms a clathrate with hydroquinone (HOC_{6}H_{4}OH)_{3}•Ar.
-When crystallised from benzene under a pressure of 20 atmospheres of argon, a well defined structure containing argon results.
-An argon-phenol clathrate 4C_{6}H_{5}OH•Ar is also known.
-It has a binding energy of 40 kJ/mol.
+Argon forms a clathrate with hydroquinone (HOC6H4OH)3*Ar.
+When crystallised from benzene under a pressure of 20 atm of argon, a well defined structure containing argon results.
+An argon-phenol clathrate 4C6H5OH*Ar is also known.
+It has a binding energy of 40 kJ mol^{-1}.
 Other substituted phenols can also crystallise with argon.

-The argon water clathrate is described in the Aqueous argon section.
+The argon water clathrate is described in the section on aqueous argon.

 Argon difluoride

-Argon difluoride, ArF_{2}, is predicted to be stable at pressures over 57 GPa.
+Argon difluoride, ArF2, is predicted to be stable at pressures over 57 GPa.
 It should be an electrical insulator.

-Ne_{2}Ar and Ar_{2}Ne
+Ne2Ar and Ar2Ne

-At around 4 K there are two phases where neon and argon are mixed as a solid: Ne_{2}Ar and Ar_{2}Ne.
+At around 4 K there are two phases where neon and argon are mixed as a solid: Ne2Ar and Ar2Ne.
 With Kr, solid argon forms a disorganized mixture.

-ArH_{4}
+ArH4

-Under high pressure stoichiometric solids are formed with hydrogen and oxygen: Ar(H_{2})_{2} and Ar(O_{2})_{3}.
+Under high pressure stoichiometric solids are formed with hydrogen and oxygen: Ar(H2)2 and Ar(O2)3.

-Ar(H_{2})_{2} crystallises in the hexagonal C14 MgZn_{2} Laves phase.
-It is stable to at least 200 GPa, but is predicted to change at 250 GPa to an AlB_{2} structure.
+Ar(H2)2 crystallises in the hexagonal C14 MgZn2 Laves phase.
+It is stable to at least 200 GPa, but is predicted to change at 250 GPa to an AlB2 structure.
 At even higher pressures the hydrogen molecules should break up followed by metallization.